jchristian-designs/jchristian-designs/README.md

 # Hi there I"m Jason Christian welcome to my GitHub Profile! 🎨
 ![jasonchristian](https://github.com/jchristian-designs/jchristian-designs/assets/149225130/ac3dcc9f-934f-4757-a7be-0f1a0834cdff)
 ## About Me
 I am Jason Christian, an aspiring artist venturing into the realms of graphic design and web development.
-Eager to learn and grow in the rappidly advanceing and expanding digital landscape. 🌆
+Eager to learn and grow in the rapidly advancing and expanding digital landscape 🌃

 ### Languages
 * Python ![Python](https://img.shields.io/badge/language-Python-blue)  🐍